-- We enhanced agency and Company-level management review controls to improve monitoring of internal control over financial reporting. - We created and operationalized a new compliance function, whose objective is to provide continuous monitoring and improvement of internal controls at our agencies. - We formalized internal control policies and procedures and conducted multiple in-depth training and coaching sessions with control owners throughout the Company.
+- We improved existing controls across business processes covering significant accounts, including controls over the review of journal entries and account reconciliations and income tax controls. - We enhanced agency and Company-level management review controls to improve monitoring of internal control over financial reporting. - We created and operationalized a new compliance function, whose objective is to provide continuous monitoring and improvement of internal controls at our agencies. - We formalized internal control policies and procedures and conducted multiple in-depth training and coaching sessions with control owners throughout the Company.